-Allegheny Serviceberry is blanketed in stunning clusters of white flowers rising above the foliage in early spring before the leaves.
+Snowcloud Serviceberry is blanketed in stunning clusters of white flowers rising above the foliage in early spring before the leaves.
 It has dark green deciduous foliage.
-The oval leaves turn an outstanding orange in the fall.
-It produces blue berries in late spring.
+The oval leaves turn an outstanding scarlet in the fall.
+It produces blue berries from late spring to early summer.